Brigham Young University – Idaho

-Project Location: The BYU-Idaho Campus, located in Rexburg, Idaho is comprised of over 40 major buildings across 400 acres.
-The implementation of WebTMA at BYU – Idaho extends to the Facilities Services Center, which encompasses many functional areas including Custodial & Grounds, Campus Moving Crew, Electrical, Fleet Services, HVAC, Carpentry, Maintenance, and Mechanical and Plumbing Operations.
+The BYU-Idaho Campus, located in Rexburg, Idaho, comprises more than 40 major buildings across 400 acres.
+The implementation of WebTMA in 2010 extended to the Facilities Services Center, which encompasses many functional areas including Custodial & Grounds, Campus Moving Crew, Electrical, Fleet Services, HVAC, Carpentry, Maintenance, and Mechanical and Plumbing Operations.

-Today, WebTMA is utilized by BYU-Idaho in the areas of work management, preventive maintenance, resource management, asset management, project management, landscape maintenance, inventory control, key management, recharge and billing functions, and operational reporting.
-BYU-Idaho has also taken advantage of advanced technologies such as bar coding, internal graphical emulation, hand-held interfacing, and linking to external applications where possible and practical.
+Today, WebTMA is utilized by BYU-Idaho in the areas of work management, preventive maintenance, resource management, asset management, project management, landscape maintenance, inventory control, key management, charge-back and billing functions, and operational reporting.
+BYU-Idaho has also taken advantage of advanced technologies such as mobile, bar coding, internal graphical emulation, and linking to external applications where possible and practical.